douglasdavis/ddavis.io/content/posts/eglot-cpp-ide.md

 First, one needs to have `clangd` installed.
-These days, the 8.0 release of LLVM is a few months away, but `clangd` (part of the `clang-tools-extra` LLVM project) is in rapid development and the `HEAD` of the repository should be used.
+These days, the 8.0 release of LLVM is a few months away, but `clangd` (part of the `clang-tools-extra` LLVM project) is in rapid development and the `master` of the repository should be used.
 The [installation instructions](https://llvm.org/docs/GettingStarted.html#for-developers-to-work-with-a-git-monorepo) from the LLVM documentation are easy to follow.

 My C++ development happens on multiple machines.
 In my Emacs